 A couple things to note.

 The Enterprise Server recently went up in price by $300 per month.
 I don’t know for sure, but anyone who got in at a lower price point may have been grandfathered in a lower price.
 If the price continues to increase then getting in early may be a good thing.
+But if your site(s) require enterprise hosting, chances are you are bringing in enough revenue to barely notice the price increase.

 When getting dedicated servers you also have the option of choosing your location.
 Currently, you can choose from the United States, Europe and Asia.
 The servers in Asia are more expensive add the Entry Server plan is sold out (see below).